HomecareHomebase/azure-bake/ingredient-template/README.md

     c.
 You can define one, or both.

-5. Define either your plugin or function code and then run: `npm run compile`, to make sure everything compiles.
+5. Define either your plugin or function code and then run: npm run compile, to make sure everything compiles.

 6. When you are ready to publish to an NPM repository, you can run: npm run upload.
 This will compile, package, version, and publish.
 You must be logged into the npm repo before executing this for the publish to work.